-Companies, governments and other entities, including special purpose vehicles that borrow money, and the debt securities they issue, are assigned credit ratings by specialized rating agencies.
+Companies, governments and other entities, including special purpose vehicles that borrow money, and the debt securities they issue, are assigned credit ratings by specialized rating agencies such as Dominion Bond Rating Service Limited ("DBRS") and Standard & Poor's Corporation ("S&P").
 The ratings are a measure of credit risk and take into account many factors, including the value of any collateral underlying a fixed-income investment.
-Issuers with low or no ratings typically pay higher yields but can subject investors to substantial losses.
+Issuers with low or no ratings typically pay higher yields, but can subject investors to substantial losses.
 Credit ratings are one factor used by the portfolio managers of the mutual funds in making investment decisions.
 A credit rating may prove to be wrong, which can lead to unanticipated losses on fixed-income investments.
 If the market perceives that a credit risk rating is too high, then the value of the investments may decrease substantially.
 A downgrade in an issuer's credit rating, or other adverse news regarding an issuer, can reduce a security's market value.